A zip gun is essentially a cheap makeshift gun. A person constructs one using supplies from around their home or found at a local hardware store.

-Under California Penal Code 33600 PC, it is illegal if a person does any of the following with zip guns:
+Under California Penal Code 33600 PC, it is illegal to do any of the following with zip guns:

 - Manufactures them,